forcedotcom/sfdx-core/messages/envVars.md

 # sfJsonToStdout

 Set to true to send messages resulting from failed Salesforce CLI commands to stdout instead of stderr.

+# sfDisableLogFile

+Set to true to disable log file writing

 # sfLogLevel